WebAssembly/tool-conventions/CodeMetadata.md

 ## Text Representation

-Code Metadata are representend in the .wat format using [custom annotations](https://github.com/WebAssembly/annotations), as follows:
+Code Metadata are represented in the .wat format using [custom annotations](https://github.com/WebAssembly/annotations), as follows:

 ```
 (@metadata.code.<type> data:str)